freebsd/freebsd-quarterly/2019q3/nomad-pot-driver.md

 * identify potential missing features in FreeBSD to support such computational model

-In the next quarter, we would lunch the first service based on this project.
+In the next quarter, we would launch the first service based on this project.

 Next steps are: